pengsun/CatVSDog/A note on Torch 7 nn.md

 ## Matlab Matrix (mxArray) v.s.
 Torch.Tensor

 ### memory layout
 **Matlab**: always contiguous, stride across dims is **not** allowed!
 This is for the consideration of high-performance linear algebra calculation, can cause difficulties for machine learning task.
-Matlab does use copy-on-write trick, this is, however, postponing the memory copy when slicing and modifying.
+Matlab does use copy-on-write trick, however, it just postpones the memory copy when slicing and modifying.

 **Torch**: might be not contiguous, stride acrosss dims is allowed!
 This is convenient for in-place operations that are common in machine learning (e.g., collect the parameters for the Neural Network model and update them all).
 Another benefit is the one-data-for-all (e.g., in supervised learning one can concatenate instances X and labels Y as a big Tensor and get them separately by slicing, which is in-place operation)

 ### dimensionality order
-**Matlab**: first dim major.
+**Matlab**: first dim major, i.e., for a matrix with the size [dim_1,dim_2,...,dim_N], the data is stored in the order of dim_1, dim_2,...,dim_N.
 Try this code:
 ``` Matlab
 % make a 4 x 3 x 2 array by enumerating 1,2,...,24
 a = 1 : 4*3*2;